cybertraining-dsc/fa20-523-312/project/project.md

 1. USGS Water Quality Data: <https://waterdata.usgs.gov/nwis/qw>
 2. EPA Water Quality Data: <https://www.epa.gov/waterdata/water-quality-data-download>

+The USGS dataset is very commensurate with the research goal of this endeavor and hence, focus will be put more on the USGS dataset over the EPA dataset.
+Some previous work was conducted on this USGS dataset by a particular research team [^3].
+However, the emphasis of such work was done from a very broad perspective so as to create an overview of how to use and visualize the data from the USGS water quality portal.
+Besides, such a work emphasizes on characterizing the seasonal variation of lake water clarity in different regions throughout the continental US, something that is very deviant from what would be addressed in this particular article which majorly involves environmental degradation and toxicology analysis using an autonomous surface vehicle.

-To answer the questions involving existence of multiple data-sets and motivation of using multiple data-sets, we must keep in mind that the very nature of this study is based on historical trends of the nature of water-quality in a particular region from the past and how it relates to the current situation.
+To address the questions involving existence of multiple data-sets and motivation of using multiple data-sets, we must keep in mind that the very nature of this study is based on historical trends of the nature of water-quality in a particular region from the past and how it relates to the current situation.
 Because of these reasons, multiple data-sets will be referred to from multiple sources so as to achieve robust data-analytical results.
 This would ensure that too much focus is not given on outlier cases, that may be relevant to just a particular geographical region or an aberration in the data that may only have arisen due to an unknown underlying phenomenon or some form of cataclysmic event from the past.
 Using multiple datasets from different sources would help to get a resultant data structure that is more likely to converge towards an approximate level of historical thresholds and which can then be used to find out how the current observed data deviates from such previous patterns.

 ## 4. Methodology